Arjun-G-Ravi/AI-Notes/04_NLP/06_Encoder Decoder Architectures.md

 In this version, the context is given, as a whole, to all of the decoder cell.

 # Training
 The training data is paired string of the form (source, target).

+Forward pass is performed, and loss is calculated for each word.
+The total loss will be the average of all the individual losses.
+Then backprop is done.
+Usually teacher forcing is done during backprop.